DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/kubernetes/01e-k8s-object-management.markdown

 ## Management techniques

 The `kubectl` command-line tool supports several different ways to create and manage Kubernetes objects.
+A Kubernetes object should be managed using only one technique.
+Mixing and matching techniques for the same object results in undefined behavior.

 Most Kubectl commands typically fall into one of a few categories: